jwdinius/nmsac/correspondences/README.md

 * add appropriate unit tests in folder rooted [here](../tests)
 * modify parent `CMakeLists.txt` files to make sure your implementation and tests get built

-When in doubt, just follow the `qap` pattern!
+When in doubt, just follow the provided patterns!